 very difficult.

-If the same kind of money is spent by the Indian government in interlinking Indian rivers, the amount of prosperity it will bring to India will provide a kind of weapon superiority—military superiority—over Pakistan such that Pakistan will have no other option but to surrender to India.
+If the same kind of money is spent by the Indian government in interlinking Indian rivers, the amount of prosperity it will bring to India will provide a kind of weapon superiority—military superiority—over Pakistan.
+Pakistan will then have no other option but to surrender to India.

 Thus, I would say that

-join the Indus rivers.
+join the Indus River.
 Even ensuring the utilisation of 50% of water by India

 would involve an effort of at least 7 to 10 years and a lot of money, and